Isaac-bankier/start-page/README.md

 # start-page
-A start page for web browsers.
+A start page for web browsers using numix-circle icons.